 Since getting certified last March, we’ve made some significant changes in how we operate and do business.
 B Corp in itself has come a long way since the first 82 B Corps were certified in 2007.
 Year on year, an increasing number of companies globally have signed up to the movement.
 Today, there are currently over 6000 certified B Corps in more than 80 countries.

 In the past year, joining us on the B Corp journey are the likes of dewerstone, POINT3 Wellbeing, ADLIB Recruitment, and Purplefish Agency.
 But achieving the very highest standard of social and environmental performance doesn’t stop once you become a B Corp.
-To maintain certification, a certified B Corp must update their B Impact Assessment and verify their updated B Impact score every three years.
-In this blog, we will highlight some of the main achievements and progresses we’ve made along the way – and what we’re looking to fulfil ahead of recertification.
+To maintain certification, a B Corp must update their B Impact Assessment and verify their score every three years.
+In this blog, we’ll highlight our key achievements and progress, and outline our goals for recertification.

 We’ve always been environmentally conscious (founder Jo Haywood used to make climate change documentaries in the 1990s!), so this has meant putting processes into place such as recycling props, hiring kit or catering vegan/veggie on shoots.
 But being B Corp also means a journey of continuous improvement.
 It’s holistic, not exclusively focused on a single social or environmental issue.
 Our journey to becoming a B Corp has meant significant and sustainable changes to the business – hear it from our team.